UniSymNet: A Unified Symbolic Network Guided by Transformer: Related Works

 \subsection{Neural Networks for Symbolic Regression}

-In more recent studies, neural networks have been integrated with Symbolic Regression (SR) tasks, primarily to enhance the search for mathematical expressions.
+In more recent studies, neural networks have been integrated with Symbolic Regression tasks, primarily to enhance the search for mathematical expressions.
 For example, AIFeynman \citep{udrescu2020ai} used fully connected neural networks to identify simplified properties of underlying function forms (e.g., multiplicative separability), effectively narrowing down the search space by decomposing complex problems into smaller subproblems.
-Similarly, DSR \citep{petersen2020deep} utilized a recurrent neural network (RNN) to generate symbolic trees, refining its expression generation based on a reward signal that adjusts the likelihood of generating better-fitting expressions. \(\Phi\)-SO\citep{tenachi2023deep} extends this method by embedding unit constraints to incorporate physical information into the symbolic framework.
+Similarly, DSR \citep{petersen2020deep} utilized a recurrent neural network (RNN) to generate symbolic trees, refining its expression generation based on a reward signal that adjusts the likelihood of generating better-fitting expressions. \(\Phi\)-SO\citep{tenachi2023deep} extended this method by embedding unit constraints to incorporate physical information into the symbolic framework.

-Unlike prior methods that employ neural networks to accelerate symbolic search, recent methods explore neural network as novel frameworks for constructing interpretable symbolic representations.
-EQL\citep{martius2017extrapolation} transformed fully connected networks into symbolic networks by using operators such as {$\sin$, $cos$, $\times$} as activation functions, but it didn't introduce $\div$ operator.
-Therefore, in EQL\(^{\div}\) \citep{sahoo2018learning}, the nonlinear binary operators \(\{\times, \div\}\) are incorporated into the network through the architectural design illustrated in Fig. \ref{fig: The overall architecture of EQL.}.
+Unlike prior methods that employ neural networks to accelerate symbolic search, recent methods explore neural networks as novel frameworks for constructing interpretable symbolic representations.
+EQL \citep{martius2017extrapolation} and EQL$^{\div}$ \citep{sahoo2018learning} are representative examples of these recent methods and also belong to the EQL-type methods discussed in Section \ref{sec:introduction}.

+EQL transformed fully connected networks into symbolic networks by using operators such as {$\sin$, $cos$, $\times$} as activation functions, but it didn't introduce $\div$ operator.
+Therefore, in EQL\(^{\div}\), the nonlinear binary operators \(\{\times, \div\}\) are incorporated into the network through the architectural design illustrated in Fig. \ref{fig: The overall architecture of EQL.}.

 In such symbolic networks, the \( l \)-th layer contains \( p_l \) unary operators and \( q_l \) binary operators, where \( q_l = d_l - p_l \) and \( d_l \) denotes the total number of operators in this layer.
-Since each unary operator consumes one input node whereas each binary operator requires two input nodes, the preceding layer must provide \( n_l = p_l + 2q_l \) input nodes to satisfy the computational requirements of this layer.
-This input configuration, denoted as \( y^{(l)} \), therefore contains \( n_l \) nodes prior to operator application.
+Since each unary operator consumes one input node, whereas each binary operator requires two input nodes, the output after affine transformation must provide \( n_l = p_l + 2q_l \) input nodes to satisfy the computational requirements of this layer.
+This above output state, denoted as \( y^{(l)} \), therefore contains \( n_l \) nodes prior to operator application.
 Following the application of operators, the resulting vector \( z^{(l)} \) contains \( d_l\) nodes, the forward propagation rules are defined as follows: